microsoft/X-Mem/src/README.md

 - Microsoft Visual C++ 2013 Redistributables (64-bit)
 - Potentially, Administrator privileges, in order to:
 	- use large pages, if the --large_pages option is selected (see USAGE, below)
+	- The first time you use --large_pages on a given Windows machine, you may need to ensure that your Windows user account has the necessary rights to allow lockable memory pages.
+To do this on Windows 8, run gpedit.msc --> Local Computer Policy --> Computer Configuration --> Windows Settings --> Security Settings --> Local Policies --> User Rights Assignment --> Add your username to "Lock pages in memory".
+Then log out and then log back in.
 	- use the PowerReader interface, depending on end-user implementation
 	- elevate thread priority and pin threads to logical CPUs for improved performance and benchmarking consistency